chipbuster/cvc-build-scripts/README.md

 * `BUILD_HOST`: A string identifying the system that the build takes place on (for example, a hostname)
-* `HOST_MODLIST`: An array of modules that need to be loaded for most projects to build (this includes things like core modules, gcc, and cmake).
+* `HOST_MODLIST`: An array of modules that need to be loaded for most projects to build (this includes at least the os modules, gcc, and cmake).
 These modules will be loaded when the main build script is first called and will remain loaded while all build tests are run.
 If no modules need to be loaded, simply make an empty list.
 * `WORK_DIR`: A directory where code checkouts and build directories can be made.